medically-reviewed-iconClinically Reviewed

 As she sought answers, fear and confusion were Meera’s constant companions.
 It took an alarming decline in her health and an astute doctor to suspect HIV.
 The diagnosis hit her like a lightning bolt.
 Life, as she knew it, would never be the same.
 She was now forced to confront a disease shrouded in misconceptions and fear.

 Meera's experience is not uncommon.
-Many face similar challenges in recognising the signs of HIV in women due to their often subtle nature and overlap with other common symptoms.
+Many face similar challenges in recognising the signs of HIV in women, due to their often subtle nature and overlap with other common symptoms.
 Stigma and limited awareness further contribute to delayed diagnosis and inadequate care.

-In 2022, over 20 million women and girls were living with HIV, which is more than 50% of all diagnosed cases.
-Teenage girls face an even higher risk, with new infections among them totalling 98,000 that year — more than double the rate for boys.
+Women and girls remain disproportionately affected by the global HIV epidemic.
+In 2022, over 20 million women and girls were living with HIV — more than 50% of all diagnosed cases.
+Teenage girls face an even higher risk, with 98,000 new infections that year, more than double the rate for boys.
+Despite progress, challenges like stigma, discrimination, sexual violence, economic hardship, and limited healthcare access continue to worsen outcomes.
+Globally, 69% of women with HIV experience stigma, nearly one million children and adolescents remain untreated, and over half of those affected live in Eastern and Southern Africa.

-India mirrors these global trends.
-Stigma prevents many HIV-positive mothers from seeking care, impacting their children’s health.
-In 2021, nearly 5,000 children contracted HIV from their mothers, with the majority of transmissions occurring during pregnancy, childbirth, or breastfeeding.
+India reflects similar trends, where stigma prevents many HIV-positive mothers from seeking care, affecting their children’s health.
+In 2021, nearly 5,000 children contracted HIV from their mothers, mostly during pregnancy, childbirth, or breastfeeding.
+Understanding how HIV manifests in women is crucial for early intervention and improved health outcomes.

-HIV stands for human immunodeficiency virus.
-It's a virus that attacks the body's immune system, specifically the CD4 cells that help fight off infections.
-When HIV damages enough CD4 cells, it can lead to AIDS (Acquired Immunodeficiency Syndrome), the most advanced stage of HIV infection.
+HIV attacks the immune system, targeting CD4 cells that fight infections.
+When enough cells are damaged, it can progress to AIDS, the most advanced stage of the virus.

 How is HIV transmitted?